ErpNetDocs/winclient/introduction/barcode-commands/barcode-modes/lot-number.md

 **(8)** Switch to the last chosen mode for serial numbers.
 If not – the mode is chosen according to the following algorithm:

-**(9)** If the type of the current form = ‘Receive’, the enabled mode will be mode which is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel Settings .
+**(9)** If the type of the current form = ‘Receive’, the enabled mode will be mode which is selected in the field ‘Default mode for serial numbers input’ in the Barcode panel settings .

 **(10)** If the type of the current form = ‘Issue’ or ‘Indefinite’, then the enabled mode is ‘Serial number.’